Nonlocal to Local Convergence of Stefan Problems Under Optimal Convergence Condition: Introduction

+Theorem \ref{thm-convergence} verifies the convergence relations between classical solutions under the optimal condition (\ref{assumption-hat k}).
+To achieve this improvement, we borrow the idea of the variational inequality for the classical Stefan problem to transform the nonlocal Stefan problem into a whole space problem, and then combine the apriori estimates derived in Section 2.3 and the Fourier transform to derive certain convergence of solutions.

 This paper is organized as follows.
-Theorem \ref{thm-wellposedness} and some preliminary results for the problem (\ref{two-nonlocalstefan}) are established in Section 2.
-In Section 3, we focus on the convergence relations between local and nonlocal Stefan problems and present the proofs of Theorem \ref{thm-two-convergence} and Theorem \ref{thm-convergence}.
-In Section 4, Theorems \ref{thm-expansion-boundedness} and \ref{thm-continuity} related to properties about the free boundary of the nonlocal Stefan problem are verified.
-Moreover, we construct two examples where jumping phenomena happen, when one of the additional assumptions in Theorem \ref{thm-continuity} is violated.
-At the end, the proof of Proposition \ref{prop-kernel} is included in the appendix.
+Theorem \ref{thm-wellposedness} and some useful apriori estimates for the nonlocal problem (\ref{one-nonlocalstefan}) are established in Section 2.
+In Section 3, we focus on the proof of Proposition \ref{prop-kernel}, which demonstrates the equivalent characterization of the optimal convergence condition (\ref{assumption-hat k}).
+Section 4 is devoted to the proof of Theorem \ref{thm-convergence}, which is about the convergence relations between local and nonlocal Stefan problems.
+In Appendixes A and B, we prove some fundamental properties related to expansion, boundedness and continuity of free boundaries.